TIBCOSoftware/flogo-contrib/README.md

 * Document all funcs, structs and types.
 * Ensure that 'go test' succeeds.

+## License
+flogo-contrib is licensed under a BSD-type license.
+See TIBCO LICENSE.txt for license text.

 ### Support
 For Q&A you can post your questions on [Slack](https://tibco-cloud.slack.com/messages/flogo-general/)